Rostlab/ConSurf/README.md

 #### blastpgp

-blastpgp can be found in `3rd aprty software/blast-2.2.26/bin`
+blastpgp can be found in `3rd party software/blast-2.2.26/bin`

 #### CD-HIT

-cd-hit can be found in `3rd aprty software/cdhit`
+cd-hit can be found in `3rd party software/cdhit`

 To compile simply run:
 ```shell